-The Company's financial assets are comprised of cash, restricted cash and receivables, which are measured at amortized cost.
+The Company's financial assets are comprised of cash which is measured at fair value, and receivables which are measured at amortized cost.
 The investments in public company shares are measured at fair value through profit or loss, and previously using the equity method after the Company's shareholding in the investee reached in excess of 20%.